 Do not try to the inversion method for natural hair more than once every three weeks.
 If you do, then there is a chance that your body will adapt to the blood flow going to your head and then you will not get good results.

 You know how people say too much of a good thing can be bad for you?
 Well, this definitely holds true for the inversion method for natural hair.

-Again, make sure you limit performing the method only once every 4-6 weeks.
+Again, make sure you limit performing the mulholland method only once every 4-6 weeks.

-Also, pregnant women should talk to their doctor before inverting to make sure that the possible adverse side effects won’t harm them or their baby.
+Also, pregnant women should talk to their doctor before inverting to make sure that the possible adverse side effects of the inversion method won’t harm them or their baby.

 Because you’re going to be putting oil on your scalp every day for seven days straight, you do not want to overdo it.
 You only need enough to put on your scalp, and not your actual hair.

-If you use an applicator bottle, you should not have to worry about overdoing.
+If you use an applicator bottle during your use of the inversion method, you should not have to worry about overdoing.
 However, if you think you may be a bit heavy handed, then just put an ounce of oil into your applicator, and don’t refill it for the whole week.

 Hopefully, if you see how little you have, then you’ll use it more sparingly.